scripter-v/server_starter_init/README.md

 * Your preffered PSGI server ([Twiggy::Prefork](https://metacpan.org/pod/Twiggy::Prefork) for example).

 ##Install
 At this time here is only the init-script for debian.
-It can be used with any PSGI-server with [Server::Starter](https://metacpan.org/pod/Server::Starter) support.
-Just copy 'sstarter' to init.d dir: `cp sstarter /etc/init.d/` and make them executable: `sudo chmod +x /etc/init.d/sstarter`.
+It can be used with any PSGI-server that has [Server::Starter](https://metacpan.org/pod/Server::Starter) support.
+Just copy 'sstarter' to init.d dir: `cp sstarter /etc/init.d/` and make it executable: `sudo chmod +x /etc/init.d/sstarter`.
 Then edit following variables in `/etc/init.d/sstarter`:
 ```
 MAX_WORKERS=2
 PSGI_APP='/path_to_psgi_app/app.psgi'